BeyondTheHorizonLabs/BTHL_Pi/README.md

 ---

-## Relation to SkinwalkerOS
+## Relation to BTHL_OS

-SkinwalkerPi is the primary tool for bootstrapping and configuring **SkinwalkerOS**.
+SkinwalkerPi is the primary tool for bootstrapping and configuring **BTHL_OS**.
 While SkinwalkerOS provides the core operating system, SkinwalkerPi simplifies the installation process and ensures compatibility with supported devices.

-For more information about **SkinwalkerOS**, visit the [SkinwalkerOS repository](https://github.com/BeyondTheHorizonLabs/SkinwalkerOS).
+For more information about **BTHL_OS**, visit the [BTHL_OS repository](https://github.com/BeyondTheHorizonLabs/BTHL_OS).

 ---